CiscoDevNet/intersight-powershell/docs/Initialize-IntersightKvmPolicy.md

 ```

 ### -EnableVideoEncryption
 If enabled, encrypts all video information sent through KVM.
-Please note that this is no longer applicable for servers running versions 4.2 and above.
+Please note that this can no longer be disabled for servers running versions 4.2 and above.

 ```yaml
 Type: bool